nitayMoshe/bondsports/EXPLANATION.md

 By implementing these, I’ve made sure that any future code changes or added code won't accidentally break the core banking logic. of caurse, tests needs to be updated and added as the project grows and changes.

+## Centralized Error Handling
+To create a clean, maintainable, and scalable architecture, I implemented a centralized error handling mechanism.
+Initially, the controllers were full with  try - catch blocks and manual logic to map specific error strings to HTTP status codes.
+To resolve this, I created custom error classes (such as ValidationError, NotFoundError, and ConflictError) that are thrown directly from the service layer.  by intentionally utilizing Express v5, which natively supports asynchronous error tracking, I was able to completely delete all try/catch from the controllers.
+Thrown errors are automatically intercepted and formatted by a single, global middlewar e.
+This approach guarantees consistent API error responses across the application, and leaves the controller code clean.

 ## Future Improvements
 There are several improvements I would add in the future to keep the project cleaner and more scalable:
 1 - Input Validation: the code currently validates inputs manually in the controller (e.g. - if (typeof personId !== "number")).